+The Medical Director (Behavioral Health Practitioner Providers and Associate Medical Director(s) based on the needs of the Plan) is a physician, with an active unencumbered Louisiana license in accordance with state laws and regulations, who is required to supervise all medical necessity decisions and conducts Level II medical necessity reviews.
 Only the Medical Director or other licensed clinical professionals with appropriate clinical expertise in the treatment of a member's condition or disease shall make an adverse determination based on medical necessity.
-Based on scope of covered benefits, professionals authorized to make a clinical denial for lack of medical necessity include licensed MDs and DOs.
+Based on scope of covered benefits, professionals authorized to make a clinical denial for lack of medical necessity include licensed MDs, and doctoral-level clinical psychologists and DOs.